-During FYE June 30, 2022, we received and evaluated 152 whistleblower complaints.
+During FYE June 30, 2023, we evaluated 173 complaints filed with our office under the state's whistleblower act.

 The Whistleblower Act

 The provisions of Section 4-61dd of the General Statutes, known as the Whistleblower Act, allow our office to receive complaints from anyone having knowledge of any matter involving corruption, unethical practices, violations of state laws or regulations, mismanagement, gross waste of funds, abuse of authority, or danger to public safety occurring in any state department or agency or quasipublic agency.
 Section 4-61dd also applies to state contracts in excess of \$5 million.
 We review all such whistleblower matters and report our findings and recommendations to the Attorney General.
 At the request of the Attorney General, or on our own initiative, we can assist in any continuing investigation.